chirag1992m/AdversarialShortestPathGame/README.md

 {
-    'done': True/False, # If the game has ended or not 'edge': (node_1, node_2), # The last edge moved 'error': True/False, # If the player ran out of time 'position': Player_position, # The current position of the player P 'add_cost': cost # Cost added by the players move.
+    'done': True/False, # If the game has ended or not 'edge': (node_1, node_2), # The last edge moved 'error': True/False, # If the player ran out of time, moves 'position': Player_position, # The current position of the player P 'add_cost': cost # Cost added by the players move.
 It will be 0 if the player didn't move any edge }